jpchen128/swift-homework/README.md

 │   ├── Homework/
 │   │   └── Main.swift                  // Basic Function Implementation.
 │   ├── MyParser/
-│   │   ├── SpecsParser.swift           // Function to parse specs in CSV string.
+│   │   ├── SpecsParser.swift           // Function to parse specs.
 │   │   ├── DataParser.swift            // Struct to parse data strings in specified format,
-│   │   |                               // with default callback to output NDJSON string.
+│   │   |                               // with default callback to output string.
 │   │   ├── Types.swift                 // Definition of spec and data type, with conversion
 │   │   |                               // methods from certain input.
 │   │   └── Error.swift                 // Error enumeration, all being catched in main func